 If the agency takes money out of your wages for travel, meals or uniforms and your pay falls below the National Minimum Wage (NMW), you can write to the agency to remind them that it is against the law to take money out of your wages that will make your pay fall below the NMW level.
 This may be enough for them to increase your wages.

-If you need help to do this, you can ask an experienced Citizens Advice Bureau Adviser to write to the agency without naming you.
+If you need help to do this, you can ask an experienced adviser to write to the agency without naming you.

 If you are not being paid at least the National Minimum Wage or Agricultural Wage and do not want to take action against the agency or the employer, you can make a complaint to the Acas Helpline.
 They can take up your complaint with the agency without naming you.

-If you think your agency is taking too much from your pay you can get help from an experienced adviser at your local Citizens Advice.
+If you think your agency is taking too much from your pay you can talk to an adviser.

 You can report a problem with the National Minimum Wage on GOV.UK if you think your employer is breaking the rules.